 Near-work was known to be one of the most important risk factors for the onset and progression of myopia even before the smart device revolution!
 For instance, behaviours like more time spent reading, poor reading posture, and a closer viewing distance has been found to be particularly problematic.
-Adding to the problem is that more time on near-work is linked to less time outdoors, which is another risk factor of myopia.
+More time on near-work adds to the problem.
+This means less time outdoors.
+This is another risk factor of myopia.

-Screen-based activities is a new form of near-work, and children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.
+Screen-based activities are a new form of near-work.
+Children who use devices tend to do so indoors for long uninterrupted periods with poor posture and at viewing distances closer than conventional books.

-Without early intervention, especially when it comes to our children’s device habits, myopia can lead to sight-threatening high myopia and even blindness in some cases.
+Without early intervention, myopia can lead to sight-threatening high myopia and even blindness in some cases.